Your employees often view the same set of data across different applications.

 This approach relies on your developers using custom code to sync data.

-This method is helpful in that it allows you to avoid working with and relying on third-parties.
-However, your engineers will have to dedicate a significant amount of time on implementing and maintaining these data syncs, taking them away from other business-critical work that they’re uniquely suited to perform.
+This method is helpful in that it allows you to avoid working with and relying on third parties.
+However, your engineers must spend a significant amount of time implementing and maintaining these data syncs, which pulls them away from business-critical work that only they can perform..

 2. Native integrations